shaik1002/biggitlabbomb/doc/api/runners.md

 ## List group's runners

 List all runners available in the group as well as its ancestor groups, including [any allowed shared runners](../ci/runners/runners_scope.md#enable-instance-runners-for-a-group).

-Prerequisites:

-- You must be an administrator or have the Maintainer role of the target namespace.

 ```plaintext
 GET /groups/:id/runners